 While connection and group counseling are fundamental to treatment, we have come to a time when services via teleconference are needed.

-- Our IOP groups transitioned to online services in April in Austin and in College Station.
+- Our IOP groups transitioned to online services in April.

 - Our patients will still have the opportunity to meet face-to-face with their counselor for individual counseling.